TheBig-O/Sort-Images-with-Hazel/README.md

 So, I took the example and after a bit of trial and error, I came up with a working solution.
 If you compare the example above and my finished script, you should be able to develop your own sorting script.
 Or you can use it as is.

+>There's also bash script that will do the same thing as the Hazel script, but requires a bit more setup.